adaltas/node-nikita/docs/content/usages/events.md

 Certain events are automatically emitted.
 They correspond to the action lifecycle and provide notifications on the internal state of the Nikita session:

 - `nikita:action:start`
-  It is emitted right before an action's handler execution.
+  It is emitted right before an action handler execution.
 - `nikita:action:end`
   It is emitted after the action handler has completed, whether it failed or was successful.
 - `nikita:resolved`
   It is emitted once at a Nikita session when all action handlers have completed successfully.
 - `nikita:rejected`
-  It is emitted once at a Nikita session when an action's handler has failed.
+  It is emitted once at a Nikita session when an action handler has failed.

-Some functionality like [logging and debugging](/current/usage/logging_debugging) also relies on the event facility and emits following events:
+Some functionality like [logging and debugging](/current/usage/logging_debugging) also relies on the event facility and emits the following events:

 - `diff`
   It represents content modification.
 Used for example by the `file` action.